-Hyperlocal marketing and beacons: The rise of ‘Near Me’ searches
+Hyperlocal marketing with location-based technology: The rise of ‘Near Me’ searches

 In 2009, hyperlocal marketing became every marketer’s favorite buzzword.
 Hyperlocal marketing entails extremely targeted campaigns designed to lay emphasis on a particular city or region.
 The idea behind it is that consumers respond better to marketing campaigns when it holds some relevance to them.

 Hyperlocal marketing has gained immense popularity which is evident by the number of companies that have cropped up that curate such experiences for consumers.
 Even Airbnb entered the foray by inviting users to experience the city like a local.

 What the popularity of ‘Near Me’ searches tells us

 The metrics of success for hyperlocal marketing can also be measured by the increase in the number of local searches online.
 72% of consumers that perform a local search visit a store within 5 miles.
 28% of searches for ‘ X near me’ results in a purchase.
 50% of local searches on mobile lead to consumers visiting that store with a day.

 These statistics also prove that more and more consumers are willing to receive a beacon campaign.
 Beacon campaigns are the epitome of what makes hyperlocal marketing so popular.
 Relevant, contextual and targeted information is what consumers seek from a potential marketing campaign and beacons are engineered to do just that.

 Proximity marketing has been experimented with over the years but few technologies hold a candle to Bluetooth beacons.
 It is cost-effective, has a relatively simple implementation and always works as intended.
 From big-box retailers to small businesses, beacons have been deployed across several different verticals bringing in a much higher ROI.